acharyabidhan/ai-conversation/README.md

 - Initially, start conversation from one of the bot using extension.
 - Responses and prompts are exchanged between eachother using websockets afterwards.

+# TODO

+- Detecting the end of the response correctly.
+- Handling unknown cases.